apecloud/kubeblocks/docs/user_docs/cli/kbcli_playground.md

 ## kbcli playground

-Bootstrap a KubeBlocks in local host
+Bootstrap a playground KubeBlocks in local host or cloud

 ### Options